Vegan Certification for Truth in Labeling Laws:

 This issue ultimately stems from the lack of a universal definition of the word vegan.
 Due to the lack of definition, companies are allowed to misrepresent their products without consequence.
 The case has yet to be determined, but the past reveals a disturbing precedent in the United States.
 In 2003, a California judge dismissed a lawsuit by vegans against the manufacturer of a tuberculosis test that was said to be vegan but actually contained non-vegan products.
 According to the court, the plaintiff lost because the “reasonably prudent seller possesses no duty to warn of the possibility of rare, idiosyncratic, hypersensitive, or unusual reactions to an otherwise safe and useful product.”(22) Ultimately, both of these cases (although the latter decision is dated) prove the disregard for veganism as a right and it stems from the lack of definitional incorporation of our rights into law.

 “Vegan” as a word on packaging does not mean anything unless it is certified vegan by a global trademark that has an international standard that is globally recognized, defined, audited, and ideally internationally accredited.
-While many certified vegan labels exist with the intent to bring integrity and credibility to vegan claims, the truth is there are varying vegan standards and inconsistent application of these standards with no legal accountability.
+While many certified vegan labels exist with the intent to bring integrity and credibility to vegan claims, the truth is there are varying vegan standards, lack of standards, and inconsistent application of these standards with no legal accountability.
 Lack of accountability removes confidence, creates consumer confusion, and raises questions for the educated consumer.
+Such issues create major deficiencies in compliance with the progress of international Vegan label laws and their meaning.

 What exactly does this or that vegan trademark mean?
 Just like consumers do not wish to read tiny ingredients, they do not wish to study and decipher competing and distinguished vegan claims.
 As it is, the consumer lacks access to truthful information regarding trade secrets, suppliers and processes, and therefore, consumers lack a tangible vegan standard that they can relate to, understand and trust.
 However, this is evolving, and should soon be resolved as laws evolve and standards conform to a singular, binding global standard.